Chapter

 the family would drink most of it.

-start to press them after they had fermented.
 There was always a gallon wine jug on the table and lunch and dinner time.
 Being the youngest in the family it was always my job to take the jug down to the wine cellar and fill it.
 Peter always kept the key to the brass wine barrel tap in his watch pocket.
 He would hand me the key and tell me to whistle while I was filing the jug.
 Those old Italians were sharp.
 He wanted to keep me from sipping any of the wine.
 I could drink a little glass only while I was at the table.
 Kids seem to always find a way around the system.
 I would go through the kitchen, pick up a small glass, fill it and stash it for later.
 Not that I wanted to drink the wine as much as it was a challenge to beat the system.
 The whole neighborhood, which was made up mostly of Italian families, made wine at the same time.
 They each used the same kind of grapes, but their wine turned out differently.
 Some of the wines were sweeter and some were drier, but they were all good.
 I always thought that papa’s wine was the best.

 Another big event in the Peter Carrocci family was when he and